 rm -f /etc/apt/sources.list.d/vesta.list

-3. Delete the data directory
+3. Delete data directory

 rm -rf /usr/local/vesta